Chart Color Schemes

 Tumbarumba is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Tumbarumba's cultural diversity was found to be below average, with 90.2% of its population being Australian citizens, 90.6% born in Australia, and 96.5% speaking English only at home.
-The predominant religion in Tumbarumba is Christianity, accounting for 63.8% of the population, compared to 65.3% across the Rest of NSW.
-Regarding ancestry, the top three represented groups are Australian (32.3%), English (30.1%), and Scottish (9.0%).
+Tumbarumba had a cultural diversity index below the average, with 90.2% of its population being Australian citizens, 90.6% born in Australia, and 96.5% speaking English only at home.
+Christianity was the predominant religion in Tumbarumba, accounting for 63.8% of the population, compared to 65.3% across Rest of NSW.
+The top three ancestral groups were Australian (32.3%), English (30.1%), and Scottish (9.0%).

 Frequently Asked Questions - Diversity